 Components and Rates

-Each of the two components that make up DLA is meant to cater to particular set of requirements:
+Each of the two components that make up DLA is meant to cater to a particular set of requirements:

 ALSO SEE : Universal Credit Payment Dates August 2024, Just a minor DWP change introduced